 Own Facebook Before the Competition Does

-The average American spends five hours a day on their phone, and over 20% of that time — over an hour a day — is spent on Facebook and Instagram.
+The average American spends more than three hours a day on their phone, and nearly 35% of that time — more than an hour a day — is spent on Facebook and Instagram.
 This trend is only increasing.

 The cost of ads will inevitably increase as businesses realize the opportunity to reach the right customers at the right time on Facebook.
 Take advantage of the price arbitrage now to get as many leads and customers as possible at the current cost before it rises.